How can I benchmark and compare research metrics?

 -

-Benchmarking data can also be accessed using Incites - See here for links to relevant guidance provided by Clarivate.
+- Please see here for links to relevant guidance provided by Clarivate.